stratself/arcticons-selfhosted-demo/README.md

 # Arcticons-selfhosted - Arcticons for self-hosted dashboards!

-**This WIP is highly complete and probably ready to ship.
-Please file an issue if you wanna improve/suggest anything.**

 <center>

 | Website | Matrix Chat (Arcticons Space) | Knowledge Base | [Privacy](PRIVACY.md)